 Overnight our world has changed!
 The threat is real.
 The fear of the Coronavirus Pandemic has caused the government, in many cases, to unjustifiably force us to conform to unreasonable mandates and infringe on our God given, constitutionally protected Liberty.
 Force creates fear, non-productive behavior, and economic chaos.
 This is not the time for fear, but for clear-headed thought through faith in God, our spiritual leaders, rational government leadership at all levels, and our capacity to unite and work together.
 The State of Utah is doing a good job keeping the people informed so they can make wise choices and govern themselves.
 This is working and most Utahns are trying to do whatever is necessary to be safe.
 Anne Schlafly Cori, Chairman of National Eagle Forum and daughter of founder, Phyllis Schlafly, wisely said, “In previous pandemics, the sick were isolated.
 In this pandemic, every single person is isolated.”
-Stay-at-home orders are already a fact in more than a fourth of the states and may soon be ordered in all states.
+Stay-at-home orders are already a fact in 42 states.

 Utah Eagle Forum believes that our personal Liberty is the most important thing to protect, and we all need to recognize that with Liberty comes responsibility.
 It is not the proper role of government to force private businesses to close.
 This will force small business owners, the foundation of our economy, to lose their businesses, employees to be out of work, causing lives to be ruined and families put at risk because there is no income for food, rent, and the necessities of life.
 There are no financial reserves to carry them through this crisis.
 When the pandemic is defeated, large and small businesses and their employees will have to live with the reality of the financial dilemma forced on them by government, and the general conversation will be focused mostly on the economic catastrophe and its ongoing fallout.
 Families will mourn the loss of their loved ones.
 Faith in government will be further eroded.